 Now that you have the info, what do you do?

-It’s pretty simple: create segments of like-minded audience members and create campaigns tailored to each segment.
+It’s pretty simple: group like-minded audience members into segments and create campaigns tailored to each segment.

 Remember, whatever work you do or money you invest will pay itself back in spades when you’re able to market your brand according to your audience’s psychographic characteristics.

 You will be targeting your customers so closely, your brand will be irresistible to them.
 You know what makes them tick, what their pain points are, what they like and hate and